Caria: Hellenistic period

-Macedonian empire

 Caria was conquered by Alexander III of Macedon in 334 BC with the help of the former queen of the land Ada of Caria who had been dethroned by the Persian Empire and actively helped Alexander in his conquest of Caria on condition of being reinstated as queen.
 After their capture of Caria, she declared Alexander as her heir.

 Roman-Byzantine province

-As part of the Roman Empire the name of Caria was still used for the geographic region but the territory administratively belonged to the province of Asia.
+As part of the Roman Empire the name of Caria was still used for the geographic region.
+The territory administratively belonged to the province of Asia.
 During the administrative reforms of the 4th century this province was abolished and divided into smaller units.
 Caria became a separate province as part of the Diocese of Asia.

 Christianity was on the whole slow to take hold in Caria.
 The region was not visited by St. Paul, and the only early churches seem to be those of Laodicea and Colossae (Chonae) on the extreme inland fringe of the country, which itself pursued its pagan customs.
 It appears that it was not until Christianity was officially adopted in Constantinople that the new religion made any real headway in Caria.

 Dissolution under the Byzantine Empire and passage to Turkish rule

 In the 7th century, Byzantine provinces were abolished and the new military theme system was introduced.
 The region corresponding to ancient Caria was captured by the Turks under the Menteşe Dynasty in the early 13th century.

-There are only indirect clues regarding the population structure under the Menteşe and the parts played in it by Turkish migration from inland regions and by local conversions, but the first Ottoman Empire census records indicate, in a situation not atypical for the region as a whole, a large Muslim (practically exclusively Turkish) majority reaching as high as 99% and a non-Muslim minority (practically exclusively Greek supplemented with a small Jewish community in Milas) as low as one per cent.
+There are only indirect clues regarding the population structure under the Menteşe and the parts played in it by Turkish migration from inland regions and by local conversions.
+The first Ottoman Empire census records indicate, in a situation not atypical for the region as a whole, a large Muslim (practically exclusively Turkish) majority reaching as high as 99% and a non-Muslim minority (practically exclusively Carian supplemented with a small Jewish community in Milas) as low as one per cent.
 One of the first acts of the Ottomans after their takeover was to transfer the administrative center of the region from its millenary seat in Milas to the then much smaller Muğla, which was nevertheless better suited for controlling the southern fringes of the province.
 Still named Menteşe until the early decades of the 20th century, the kazas corresponding to ancient Caria are recorded by sources such as G. Sotiriadis (1918) and S. Anagiostopoulou (1997) as having a Greek population averaging at around ten per cent of the total, ranging somewhere between twelve and eighteen thousand, many of them reportedly recent immigrants from the islands.
 Most chose to leave in 1919, before the population exchange.